xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

      </hostdev>
      ```

      Replace the UUID to match the last step.
-Also `display` here is set to `off` which is intentional (normal).
+Also, `display` here is set to `off`, which is intentional (normal).
    - Do not remove the QXL GPU yet.
    - Start the VM and open Device Manager.
 You should see a `Microsoft Basic Display Adapter`.
    - Connect the VM to the Internet and wait.
 Windows will automatically install the iGPU drivers, and you will see the Intel Control Panel in Start Menu.
-     - If the driver isn't installed after a long time, you may download the iGPU driver (just the regular ones) from Intel website, copy it to the VM, and try to install it.
+     - If the driver isn't installed after a long time, you may download the iGPU driver (just the regular ones) from the Intel website, copy it to the VM, and try to install it.
      - If it still doesn't work, it means you've done something wrong, or there is a hypervisor bug.
-   - After driver is installed, the VM can use the Intel GPU now.
+   - After the driver is installed, the VM can use the Intel GPU now.
 But since the current monitor is displaying images from QXL GPU, and Intel GPU is not the primary GPU, Windows hasn't set any program to run on Intel GPU yet.
      - We will disable the QXL GPU next.
 4. Shut down the VM and edit the configuration again:
    - In the `<hostdev>` added above, change `display='off'` to `display='on'`.